Luis Amor Rodriguez (Martin Crewes) 1998-2000

 Luis was ready for a new challenge by 1998, and the chance to play in the English Premier League was high on his priorities, though many would have been surprised by his destination considering the wealth of clubs England had eager to sign him.
 Harchester United were a club which only escaped relegation by the skin of their teeth at the previous season's close, but Luis is persuaded by Jerry Block of the international reputation he could bring to the team as a world class star.
 Luis' arrival is met with both a media scrum and protests from fans calling the Argentinean’s signing a betrayal to the Falklands war.
 At his unveiling to the press, Jerry invites Lynda to be part of the photoshoot, following which she helps Luis settle in by going out to dinner, and there is an immediate attraction between the two.

-Ian Coates sees through Jerry's "publicity stunt" of signing Luis, and continues to use Sean as his favoured striker, dropping Luis.
-Luis' reaction is to storm out before a game away at Arsenal, drink too much and be put to bed by a turned-on landlady.
+Even with Luis scoring on his debut against Sheffield Wednesday, Ian Coates sees Jerry's signing of Luis as a publicity stunt, and continues to use Sean as his favoured striker.
+Luis' reaction to being dropped is to storm out before a game away at Arsenal, drink too much and be put to bed by a turned-on pub landlady.
 While this could have spelled the end of Luis' time at the club, it is his blossoming friendship with Mrs Block that convinces him to stay.
 With Luis lonely in a new country and Lynda feeling second to the club with Jerry, the two develop serious feelings for each other, but Lynda feels guilty being the one who's married.
 With Ian being demoted to Director of Football, Frank Patcham takes over the managerial role, and Luis really thrives under him as the club sales through their FA Cup qualification run.
 Jerry wants Frank to continue as manager permanently, but Frank's heart lies with the youth team, so the job is passed on to Luis as player manager.

 It is not long later that Mica Hocknell accuses Luis of attacking her, and the majority of the team, led by Sean, turn against Luis, with Jerry suspending him.
 Fletch and Lynda know Mica is lying, and when he is finally cleared, Luis is so disgruntled he announces he is leaving the club.
 Lynda tells Luis she will go with him to Argentina, but they are both unaware Jerry has discovered their affair.
 Luis has no idea he is a marked man as he takes to the Wembley pitch for the FA Cup Final against Manchester United.
 Scoring both goals, Luis is the hero of the team, and as they celebrate their victory on the pitch, Jerry inadvertently places Lynda right in the path of danger.
 Two shots are fired at Luis, the first grazing Lynda's head while John Black dives in front to stop her being killed outright, being hit himself in the process.